reyaan44/Peer-to-Peer-Bit-Torrent/README.md

 ## 05-03-2023
 ### Till Now
 1. The bittorrent client supports single-file and multi-file downloads with efficient distribution capabilities.
-2. The client utilizes UDP trackers and modern internet protocols to communicate with peers in the network.
+2. The client utilizes UDP and HTTP trackers and modern internet protocols to communicate with peers in the network.
 3. Network scanning for peer discovery is periodically performed to maintain up-to-date peer lists.
 4. Automatic reconnection to previously closed connections is implemented to maximize download success rates.
 5. Data is written directly to disk upon receipt of a piece to optimize performance and prevent memory bloat.